-Unfortunately, the Chronicle’s Heather Knight recently reported that after 10 years of wear and tear, it looks like The Bay Lights are scheduled to come down permanently unless they’re able to raise $11 million from potential donors.
+Despite its popularity, the sculpture is in bad need of repair with several sections currently broken and others badly deteriorating, according to the Chronicle’s Heather Knight .
+The Bay Lights are scheduled to come down permanently unless they’re able to raise $11 million from potential donors.

 As Knight reported, the project is scheduled to sunset on March 5th, but Illuminate, an SF-based non-profit behind the project has a grand plan to bring it back better than ever as “Bay Lights 360.”